bmoshe/bootcamp-backend/README.md

 user.password_digest # => "$2a$10$..."
 ```

+If we wanted to fetch a specific User by their Primary Key (in most cases, the ID column), we use `.find(...)`.
+This fetches a specific record by its defined primary key, or throws an exception if it can't find the record.

 ```ruby
 User.find(1)    # => #<User id: 1, ...>
 User.find(1000) # => ActiveRecord::RecordNotFound: Couldn't find User with 'id'=1000
 ```

+Sometimes, we might want to find a User by a column other that the ID.
+The Rails function `.find_by(...)` accepts
+a Hash which contains columns and their associated values, and then tries to fetch a record that matches these
+specified constraints.
+Unlike `.find(...)`, this function returns `nil` if the record isn't found.

 ```ruby
 User.find_by(email: 'test@platterz.ca') # => #<User id: 1, ...>
 User.find_by(email: 'fake') # => nil
 ```

+If you wanted to match the behaviour of `.find(...)` and throw a error, the `.find_by!(...)` function behaves the
+same way as its normal counterpart `.find_by(...)`, but throws an error if no record is found matching the
+requested criteria.

 ```ruby
 User.find_by!(email: 'test@platterz.ca') # => #<User id: 1, ...>